Shadowless rapidly rotating yet not ultraspinning Kerr-AdS$_4$ and Kerr-Newman-AdS$_4$ black holes: Abstract

 \section{Abstract}

-We show that the Kerr-(Newman)-AdS$_4$ black hole will be shadowless if its rotation parameter is larger than a critical value $a_c$ which is not necessarily equal to the AdS radius.
-This is because the null hypersurface caustics (NHC) appears both inside the Cauchy horizon and outside the event horizon for the black hole with the rotation parameter beyond the critical value, and the NHC outside the event horizon scatters diffusely the light reaching it.
+We find that the Kerr-(Newman)-AdS$_4$ black hole will be shadowless if its rotation parameter is larger than a critical value and the shadowless-ness may be related to the appearance of the null hypersurface caustics (NHC) both inside the Cauchy horizon and outside the event horizon for the black hole with the rotation parameter beyond the critical value.
 Our studies also further confirm that whether an ultraspinning black hole is super-entropic or not is unrelated to the existence of the NHC outside the event horizon.

-Black hole, as one of the most remarkable and fascinating objects in nature, has always been a subject of extensive studies both theoretically and observationally.
-On the observational side, recent years have witnessed exciting achievements in ``hearing" the gravitational waves from the coalescence of black holes~ \cite{PRL116-061102,PRL116-241103,PRX9-031040,PRL125-101102,PRX11-021053,APJ915-L5} as well as ``seeing" its shadow by the event horizon telescope~\cite{APJ875-L1,APJ875-L2,APJ875-L3,APJ875-L4, APJ875-L5,APJ875-L6,APJ910-L12,APJ910-L13}.
+The black hole, as one of the most remarkable and fascinating objects in nature, has always been a subject of extensive studies both theoretically and observationally.
+On the observational side, recent years have witnessed exciting achievements in ``hearing" the gravitational waves from the coalescence of black holes~\cite{PRL116-061102,PRL116-241103,PRX9-031040,PRL125-101102,PRX11-021053,APJ915-L5} as well as ``seeing" its shadow by the event horizon telescope~\cite{APJ875-L1,APJ875-L2,APJ875-L3,APJ875-L4, APJ875-L5,APJ875-L6,APJ910-L12,APJ910-L13}.
 On the theoretical side, the study of asymptotically anti de-Sitter (AdS) black holes has shed light on the nature of gravity through gauge-gravity dualities \cite{ATMP2-231,PLB428-105,ATMP2-253}.
 About ten years ago, it was conjectured that an AdS black hole should satisfy the reverse isoperimetric inequality (RII) \cite{PRD84-024037,PRD87-104017} \bea \mathcal{R} = \Big[\frac{(d-1)V}{\cA_{d-2}}\Big]^{1/(d-1)}\Big(\frac{\cA_{d-2}}{A}\Big)^{1/(d-2)} \ge 1 \, , \eea where $V$ is the thermodynamic volume of the black hole, $\cA_{d-2} = 2\pi^{[(d-1)/2]}/\Gamma[(d-1)/2]$ the area of the unit $(d-2)$-sphere with $d$ being the number of spacetime dimensions and $A$ the area of the outer horizon.
 Equality is attained for the Schwarzschild-AdS black hole, which means that the Schwarzschild-AdS black hole has the maximum entropy or it occupies the least volume for a specified entropy.